mustafah99/chocolate-calendar/README.md

 ## How to submit a solution

+- clone this repository locally
-- clone this repository to your Github profile
+- create a public repository called 'chocolate-calendar' on your Github Profile
 - fork a branch from main called 'solution'
+- push the solution on your repository, and remember to keep a clean commit hisotry
-- create a pull request to main on your repository
+- create a pull request to main (on your repository)
 - send us back the link to your repository

 IMPORTANT:
-please do not fork this repository or point pull requests to our repository on AIXITEX's page.
+please do not fork nor point pull requests to our repo on AIXITEX's page.
 Every other candidate would be able to see your soluiton.